-10 Most Important Meta Tags You Need to Know for SEO
+10 Most Important Meta Tags and HTML Elements You Need To Know For SEO

 A “semantic web” is a “meaningful web,” where the focus shifts from keywords instances and backlinks alone to concepts behind them and relationships between those concepts.

-Structured data markup is exactly what helps search engines to not only read the content but also understand what certain words relate to.
+Structured data markup is exactly what helps search engines not only read the content but also understand what certain words relate to.

 The SERPs have evolved so much that you may not even need to click through the results to get an answer to your query.

-But if one is about to click, a rich snippet – with a nice image, a 5-star rating, specified price-range, stock status, operating hours, or whatever is useful – is very likely to catch an eye and attract more clicks than a plain-text result.
+But if one is about to click, a rich snippet – with a nice image, a 5-star rating, specified price range, stock status, operating hours, or whatever is useful – is very likely to catch an eye and attract more clicks than a plain-text result.

-Assigning schema tags to certain page elements makes your SERP snippet rich in information that is helpful and appealing for users.
+Assigning schema tags to certain page elements makes your SERP snippet rich in information that is helpful and appealing to users.

-And, back to square one, user behavior factors like CTR and bounce rate add up to how search engines decide to rank your site.
+And, back to square one, user behavior factors like CTR and bounce rate affect how search engines rank your site.

 Best SEO Practices